Hamels sharp in return, Almora and Cubs beat Brewers 4-1

 Rowan Wick (1-0) pitched a scoreless seventh for his first major league victory.
 Closer Craig Kimbrel got his ninth save in 11 chances.

-Ryan Braun singled in the lone run for the Brewers, who have lost three in a row and five of six.
+The Brewers have lost three in a row and five of six.

-Contreras pulled up and grabbed the back of his right leg as he exited the batter’s box after hitting a drive in the seventh that was caught.

-Brewers starter Gio Gonzalez allowed one run on six hits before leaving with one out in the fifth.
+Milwaukee starter Gio Gonzalez allowed one run on six hits before leaving with one out in the fifth.
 The left-hander exited his previous start, on July 26 against the Cubs, after 6 1/3 innings with shoulder tightness.

+“I wanted to keep pitching,” Gonzalez said.
+“It’s unfortunate but in this situation, you just can’t push it for right now.
+I wish I could’ve gone deeper in the game, probably save an arm or two.”

 The Cubs took a 1-0 lead in the second when Báez tripled to the right-field corner, then scored with a head-first dive on Gonzalez’s wild pitch with Almora at the plate.

-Braun tied it at 1 in the sixth on an RBI single up the middle off David Phelps on an 0-2 pitch with two outs.
+Braun tied it at 1 in the sixth on a single up the middle off David Phelps on an 0-2 pitch with two outs.
 Phelps made his second appearance with the Cubs after being acquired from Toronto last Tuesday.

 MINOR MOVE